 Franchisors see opportunities abound as profits from overseas operations have been growing faster.
-Beside a great unit growth in China, it is offering a favorable exchange rates.
+Besides great unit growth in China, it is offering favorable exchange rates.

-- They are audacious: they believe that everything is possible if they make efforts.
+- They are audacious: they believe that everything is possible if they make effort.
 They also want to change and become better.

-- They are adventurous: they want to try even they are not experimented as they are still young.
-That’s why a lot of young Chinese people want to go in big cities and develop their career.
+- They are adventurous: they want to try even if they do not experiment as they are still young.
+That’s why a lot of young Chinese people want to go to big cities and develop their careers.

-- They are open-minded: As they have to face a different environment, different people and culture, they have to be in some ways more open.
-The globalization has brought many new things in China, to which they must adapt.
-Moreover, the growing number of Chinese people making international travel has contributed to change Chinese consumers’ desire/taste and the landscape of China’s market.
+- They are open-minded: As they have to face a different environment, different people, and culture, they have to be in some ways more open.
+Globalization has brought many new things to China, to which they must adapt.
+Moreover, the growing number of Chinese people making international travel has contributed to changing Chinese consumers’ desires/tastes and the landscape of China’s market.

 - They are big spenders: They know that to earn money, you have also to invest.
-The term “investment” can be apply not only in business, but also in one’s own.
-To invest time and energy on beauty (appearance is quite important in China, because it represents sometimes an added value), on health and sport, on learning a skill, … Whether it is for future benefits or just meet a hobby, these things which weren’t part of Chinese people’s interest become now much more important.
+The term “investment” can be applied not only in business but also in one’s own.
+To invest time and energy in beauty (appearance is quite important in China because it represents sometimes an added value), health and sport, and learning a skill, … Whether it is for future benefits or just meet a hobby, these things which weren’t part of Chinese people’s interest become now much more important.

-- They are very connected: Chinese people are nowadays the must connected in the world.
-The society is completely digitalized, letting them spend a lot of time online.
-A new information, a new brand, product can be known very quickly over the Chinese network.
+- They are very connected: Chinese people are nowadays some of the most connected in the world.
+Society is completely digitalized, letting them spend a lot of time online.
+New information, a new brand, and the product can be known very quickly over the Chinese network.

-Of course, we can’t say that everyone is the same, but these are what we can observe and distinguish as the main Chinese consumer’s behaviors.
+Of course, we can’t say that everyone is the same, but these are what we can observe and distinguish as the main Chinese consumer behaviors.

 Adapt a great product or Service

-We just talk about consumer’s behaviors, we also have to include the different tastes, dietary restrictions, and the language barrier.
-Chinese may like “western products” but they also like green tea, dumplings, rice and so many Chinese foods.
-Even McDonald adapts its menu in China with taro pie, Matcha latte, dough sticks and Soy milk (Traditional Chinese breakfast) etc.
+We just talk about consumers’ behaviors, we also have to include the different tastes, dietary restrictions, and the language barrier.
+Chinese may like “western products” but they also like green tea, dumplings, rice, and so many Chinese foods.
+Even McDonald’s adapts its menu in China with taro pie, Matcha latte, dough sticks Soy milk (Traditional Chinese breakfast), etc.

 You need to find a local partner

 For individuals, adapting to a new country often is fraught with difficulties, both expected and unexpected.
-There are different laws, different way to do business (officially and informality speaking).
-In China, “Guanxi” which means “contact” or “relation” is very important to find partners, contracts and solutions.
+There are different laws, and different ways to do business (officially and informally speaking).
+In China, “Guanxi” which means “contact” or “relation” is very important to find partners, contracts, and solutions.
 If you speak Chinese, that’s even more helpful.

-You have an idea and want to discuss further?
+Do you have an idea and want to discuss it further?
 Do not hesitate to contact our experts.
 It is always a pleasure to innovate and grow in this promising market.
-You can also leave a comment below or check our services first.
+You can also leave a comment below or check our services for China.